top of page

 What Happens If You Add an Axolotl Too Early

-Putting an axolotl into an uncycled or partially cycled tank can cause:
+Putting an axolotl into an uncycled or partially cycled tank can cause serious issues:

 1. Ammonia Poisoning